rngoodman/tutorials/README.md

-# Bioinformatics Tutorials by @Another Goodman
+# Bioinformatics Tutorials by @Another-Goodman

 A repository of repositories containing bioinformatics tutorials.

+/

 ## R programming